invertase/react-native-apple-authentication/docs/INITIAL_SETUP.md

 ### Firebase Setup

-If using `@react-native-firebase/auth` for Social Login with Apple, for apple devices To make `auth().signInWithCredential(appleCredential)` to work, add app's bundle id in the `Service ID` field.
+If you will use `@react-native-firebase/auth` for Social Login with Apple for Apple devices, you must add the Apple app's bundle id in the `Service ID` field in the Firebase Console

 Example: Add `org.reactjs.native.example.testAppleButton` in the `Service ID` field